sheki/talks/gophercon_2015_notes.md

 * we found out that a lot of unexpected behaviour supported by our ruby stack and we had to go implement it as our customers relied on it.
 * One example of this is how ruby would represent arrays in HTTP parameters.
 * this process went on and we started making progress.

+# Some Comments in our Ruby Codebase.
+.code code/ruby_comments.go

 #go a young language.
 - go was relatively young language